Patrick Mahomes extraordinary for Chiefs in AFC title game win

 "Everybody knows he has an MVP arm," Chiefs receiver Demarcus Robinson said, "but he showed his MVP legs today."

 Ever since Tom Brady turned 40, the search for the passing-of-the-torch moment has all but consumed those who wonder when Brady will finally be eclipsed.
-Brady pushed it off last season, winning his sixth title, and in the minutes after the Patriots had beaten the Chiefs in AFC title game, he spoke quietly to Mahomes.
+Brady pushed it off last season, winning his sixth title, and in the minutes after the Patriots had beaten the Chiefs in the AFC title game, he spoke quietly to Mahomes.
 His advice was simple.
-Stay with the process, he told Mahomes, and be who he was.
-Who he is, it seems, is the person who might finally be ready to take that torch into the next generation.
+Stay with the process, he told Mahomes, and be yourself.
+Who Mahomes is, it seems, is the person who might finally be ready to take that torch for the next generation.
 He threw for 294 yards and was the Chiefs' leading rusher with eight runs for 53 yards, just 16 fewer than the Titans' Derrick Henry.

 "Well," he started, "Andy Reid has a tremendous track record for getting his teams into the playoffs and even to championship games and to the one Super Bowl with the Eagles.
 But ...